 Insert a new Product Teaser Component into the main layout container on the page.

-Expand the Side Panel (if not already toggled) and switch the asset finder dropdown to Products.
-This should display a list of available products from a connected Adobe Commerce instance.
+Expand the Side Panel (if not already toggled) and switch the asset finder drop-down list to Products.
+This list should display a list of available products from a connected Adobe Commerce instance.
 Select a product and drag+drop it onto the Product Teaser component on the page.

 Note, you can also configure the displayed product by configuring the component using the dialog (clicking the wrench icon).